 The modern business has a lot of touch points with its customers and the environment it operates in.
-All these point of interactions leave some trails which can tell a story on the health of business to customers relations.
+All these point of interactions leave some trails which can tell a story on the health of business relationship with customers.
 This could be buried in different data sources ranging from social interaction data, point of sale data, supply chain data, finance data, marketing data or even log in data from various data monetization platforms.

 The goal in this article is exploring a simple technique of computing login frequency.
 We’re assuming the position of IT manager of ‘Brand X’, which has recently launched a portal from which different subscribers can consume various industry metrics through a uniquely assigned login credentials.

 Related: How to measure customer loyalty

 As the person in charge of this portfolio, I would like to understand how frequently my clients use the portal, with a broad understanding of the metrics at different categories like Segment.
 This will help me understand whether the portal is delivering the projected numbers at the beginning of the project.

 Using Superstores data set, my target columns for this article are ‘Order Date’ now renamed ‘Log in Date’, ‘Customer ID’ and ‘Segment’.
 Where ‘Customer ID’ is a unique identifier for each customer.

 Connect Superstores data set to the Tableau app and follow the guideline below.